joshua-decoder/joshua-decoder.github.com/5.0/tutorial.md

       --corpus $INDIAN/bn-en/tok/training.bn-en \
       --corpus $INDIAN/bn-en/tok/dict.bn-en     \
       --tune $INDIAN/bn-en/tok/dev.bn-en        \
-      --test $INDIAN/bn-en/tok/devtest.bn-en
+      --test $INDIAN/bn-en/tok/devtest.bn-en    \
+      --lm-order 3

 This will start the pipeline building a Bengali--English translation system constructed from the training data and a dictionary, tuned against dev, and tested against devtest.
 It will use the default values for most of the pipeline: [GIZA++](https://code.google.com/p/giza-pp/) for alignment, KenLM's `lmplz` for building the language model, Z-MERT for tuning, KenLM with left-state minimization for representing LM state in the decoder, and so on.
+We change the order of the n-gram model to 3 (from its default of 5) because there is not enough data to build a 5-gram LM.

 A few notes: